Natsumi-sama/OscQueryLibrary/README.md

 private static void CallbackMethod(Dictionary<string, object?> parameterList) {
-    // ran when client connects or optionally when user changes avatar foreach (var parameter in parameterList)
+    // ran when client connects or optionally when user changes avatar
+    // the parameter values are in their initial state so they are mostly useless foreach (var parameter in parameterList)
     {
         Console.WriteLine(parameter.Key);